Helping millions of people navigate the world of technology.

 One simple and effective troubleshooting step to fix this issue is to restart the Task Scheduler Service.
-Simply adhere to the procedures listed below to do so:
+Adhere to the procedures listed below to do so:

-Step 5: Once selected, right-click on it and select Restart.
+Step 2: Locate and right-click on Task Scheduler service and select Restart.

 Right click on Task Scheduler and hit Restart